Skip to main content

 Breadth Vs. Depth: Finding a Balance

-There are many types of Managed Services Provider.
+There are many types of Managed Services Providers.
 Some emphasize breadth and offer to help maintain your entire technology landscape.
 Others focus on the delivery of highly advanced expertise for just one specific aspect of your business—depth.
 A Managed Security Services Provider (MSSP) is one example of the latter.
 We know it can be tempting to look for distinct, more advanced MSPs to handle tiny pieces of your IT environment, but this can be harmful.
 A good rule is to work with as few MSPs as possible to cover your business thoroughly.
-Too many MSPs causes gaps in your coverage, especially if the multiple providers do not communicate well or overlap enough.
+Too many MSPs cause gaps in your coverage, especially if the multiple providers do not communicate well or overlap enough.

 However, this methodology is not the perfect fit for every organization.
-While we did just advise you to work with as few MSPs as possible to get the coverage you need, there are exceptions where your company could consider more than one provider.
+While we just advised you to work with as few MSPs as possible to get the coverage you need, there are exceptions where your company could consider more than one provider.
 If your business is especially reliant on one piece of your environment, it may make more sense for you to find a dedicated MSP for that specific piece of technology—even if they can’t help you with other elements—and use a more general MSP for the rest of your business.

 An example of this might be a customer service organization that relies entirely on their phone system being operational for their business to operate.
 Such a high level of reliance on the availability of their phone system—like Microsoft Teams—might warrant a search for an MSP that can manage this application more in-depth than a less-skilled MSP who only has general experience with phone systems—even if this provider is a good fit for the rest of your environment.
 In this case, it may be worth considering working with both providers.
-But remember, this is the exception.
-Not the rule.
+But remember: This is the exception, not the rule.

-You want a provider that does not fall too far toward either end of the spectrum when it comes to breadth vs. depth.
-Look for an MSP that can maintain and optimize your entire technology landscape, and make sure they can do it well.
-MSPs who are familiar with many different systems but only offer basic operating system maintenance and availability management will not be able to provide the more advanced skills that bridge the gap between keeping systems online and providing extra value to your business.
+MSPs familiar with many different systems but only offer basic operating system maintenance and availability management will not be able to provide the more advanced skills that bridge the gap between keeping systems online and providing extra value to your business.
 One thing to look at is engineering talent.
 Do they have senior-level engineers to escalate problems to rather than escalating problems to vendors or outsourced talent?
 If the company does outsource their engineering, do their practices align with your needs?
-You will want to find a balance between breadth and depth so your MSP can provide complete coverage for your business, and you can feel secure in your environment.
+You will want to find a balance between breadth and depth so your MSP can provide complete coverage for your business and you can feel secure in your environment.

 Balance.
 Balance.
 Balance.